ledyba/pdf-lens.rs/README.md

 # pdf-lens.rs

-Command line tool to inspect a structure of PDF file.
+A command-line tool for inspecting the structure of PDF files.

 ## Usage